svewap/nnrestapi/Documentation/Annotations/Annotations/25_Distiller.rst

 Defining Global Distillers - by the Model-type
 ~~~~~~~~

-In many cases you will probably want to define a Distiller based on the Model-type.
+In many cases, you will probably want to define a Distiller based on the Model-type.
 An example could be: You want to pass the `publicUrl` of a `SysFileReference`, but don't
 need the fields ``crop``, ``uidLocal`` etc. in your frontend.

 This can be accomplished by defining a per-model Distiller in the TypoScript setup for
 ``globalDistillers``.
-Use the classname of the Model as a key and define how the Model
+Use the class name of the Model as a key and define how the Model
 should be parsed:

 .. code-block:: typoscript